Clay County Residential Master Building Permit Program for Repetitive Home Construction

 • Compliance with zoning regulations

-3. Licensed engineer confirmation that AMP conforms to soil conditions on the site.
+3. Licensed engineer confirmation that the AMP conforms to soil conditions on the site.

 5. Any additional HVAC system design details not included in the AMP.